|Hepatitis A – brand names (Havrix, Avaxim) or Twinrix (combined A&B)||0 and 6-12 months (2 doses)

 |Typhoid Vaccine (Typhim Vi)||Single dose||Every 2 years||Strongly recommended|

-|VZV or Varicella Zoster vaccine||Single dose after age 60 years||None||not stocked routinely – will bring on request|
+|VZV or Varicella Zoster vaccine||Single dose after age 60 years||none||Will bring on request, not stocked routinely|

 Every decision to take a vaccine to prevent an illness is essentially a decision that the short term expense and slight discomfort (and slight risk) is worth the improved chance of avoiding an unpleasant or potentially fatal illness.
 The following recommendations are based on the advice of international agencies such as the World Health Organization and the Centers for Disease Control in the United States, coupled with our local experience.
 Vaccine recommendations occasionally vary from Europe to North America, usually in regard to the exact schedule of giving the vaccine.
 The results of vaccination can be the same with different schedules.